alexbosworth/balanceofsatoshis/README.md

 # Output a summarized version of peers forwarded towards
 bos forwards

+# Create a signed raw transaction for an on-chain transfer
+bos fund "address" "amount"

 # See help about a command
 bos help "command"